 When you create a global table, you specify the AWS regions where you want the table to be available.

-DynamoDB performs all of the necessary tasks to create identical tables in these regions, and propagate ongoing data changes to all of them.
+DynamoDB performs all the necessary tasks to create identical tables in these regions and propagate ongoing data changes to all of them.

 DynamoDB global tables are ideal for massively scaled applications, with globally dispersed users.